Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

                 skipDeprecated.set(false)
                 reportUndocumented.set(true) // Emit warnings about not documented members includeNonPublic.set(false) // Deprecated, prefer using documentedVisibilities

-                documentedVisibilities.set( // Visibilities that should be included in the documentation setOf(
+                // Visibilities that should be included in the documentation
+                // If set by user, overrides includeNonPublic.
+Default is PUBLIC documentedVisibilities.set(
+                    setOf(
-                        Visibility.PUBLIC, // Same for both Kotlin and Java Visibility.PRIVATE, // Same for both Kotlin and Java Visibility.PROTECTED, // Same for both Kotlin and Java Visibility.INTERNAL, // Kotlin-specific internal modifier
+                        DokkaConfiguration.Visibility.PUBLIC, // Same for both Kotlin and Java DokkaConfiguration.Visibility.PRIVATE, // Same for both Kotlin and Java DokkaConfiguration.Visibility.PROTECTED, // Same for both Kotlin and Java DokkaConfiguration.Visibility.INTERNAL, // Kotlin-specific internal modifier
-                        Visibility.PACKAGE, // Java-specific package-private visibility
+                        DokkaConfiguration.Visibility.PACKAGE, // Java-specific package-private visibility
                     )
                 )
             }